What is Automation Testing (Ultimate Guide to Start Test Automation)

 Under large solutions, testing an end to end functionality holds the key, especially during the critical stages of the project.
 We should have a few automation scripts that touch upon the end to end solution tests as well.
 When this suite is run, the result should indicate whether the product as a whole is working as it is expected or not.

-To understand better let’s assume that we are testing an online shopping portal, as part of the end to end tests we should be covering only the key steps involved.
+To understand better let’s assume that we are testing an online shopping portal, as part of the end to end tests we should be covering only the key steps involved as given below:

-So when one such script is run it gives a confidence that the solution as a whole is working fine.!
+So when one such script is run it gives confidence that the solution as a whole is working fine.

 #3) The third set is the Feature/Functionality based tests.

-For example, We may have the functionality to browse and select a file, so when we automate this we can automate cases to include the selection of different types of files, sizes of files etc, so that feature testing is done.
-When there are any changes/additions to that functionality this suite can serve as a Regression suite.
+For example, we may have the functionality to browse and select a file, so when we automate this we can automate cases to include a selection of different types of files, sizes of files etc, so that feature testing is done.
+If there are any changes/additions to that functionality, this suite can serve as a Regression suite.

 #4) Next on the list would be UI based tests.
 We can have another suite that will test purely UI based functionalities like pagination, text box character limitation, calendar button, drop downs, graphs, images and many such UI only centric features.
 Failure of these scripts is usually not very critical unless the UI is completely down or certain pages are not appearing as expected!

-#5) We can have yet another set of tests that are simple but very laborious to be carried out manually.
-Tedious but simple tests are the ideal automation candidates, for example entering details of 1000 customers into the database has a simple functionality but extremely tedious to be carried out manually, such tests should be automated.
+#5) We can have another set of tests that are simple but very laborious to be carried out manually.
+Tedious but simple tests are the ideal automation candidates, for example entering details of 1000 customers into the database has a simple functionality but is extremely tedious to do manually.
+Such tests should be automated.
 If not, they mostly end up getting ignored and not tested.

-Given below are few tests which should not be automated.
+Given below are a few tests that should not be automated.

-We should not attempt on automating negative or failover tests, as for these tests the testers need to think analytically and negative tests are not really straightforward to give a pass or fail result which can help us.
+We should not attempt to automate negative or failover tests.
+As for those, the testers need to think analytically and negative tests are not really straightforward to give a pass or fail result which can help us.

-Negative tests will need a lot of manual intervention to simulate an actual disaster recovery kind of scenario.
-Just to exemplify we are testing features like web services reliability – to generalize it here the main aim of such tests would be to cause deliberate failures and see how well the product manages to be reliable.
+Negative tests will require a lot of manual intervention to simulate an actual disaster recovery kind of scenario.
+Just to exemplify that we are testing features like web services reliability and to generalize, the main aim of such tests would be to cause deliberate failures and see how well the product is reliable.

-These tests may not really be relevant to a product at all times and this may even be something that the tester could think of at that stage of project initiation, and also the effort to automate an ad-hoc test has to be validated against the criticality of the feature that the tests touch upon.
+These tests may not really be relevant to a product at all times and this may even be something that the tester could think of at the stage of project initiation.
+Also, the effort to automate an ad hoc test has to be validated against the criticality of the feature that the tests touch upon.

-For example, A tester who is testing a feature which deals with compression/encryption of data might have done intense ad-hoc tests with the variety of data, file types, file sizes, corrupt data, a combination of data, using different algorithms, across several platforms etc.
+For example, a tester who is testing a feature which deals with compression/encryption of data might have done intense ad hoc tests with a variety of data, file types, file sizes, corrupt data, a combination of data, using different algorithms, across several platforms, etc.

-When we plan for automation we may want to prioritize and not do exhaustive automation of all the ad hoc tests for that feature alone, and end up with a little time for automating the other key features.
+When we plan for automation, we may want to prioritize and not do exhaustive automation of all the ad hoc tests for that feature alone, and end up with a little time to automate other key features.

 #3) Tests with massive pre-setup